 We love him sooo much we could explode.
 What if we’re doing it all wrong?
 What if we could be doing it better?
 I just want to see my family happy.

 Sometimes wanting “happy” unknowingly shifts to wanting “perfect.”
 A picture with everyone looking in the same direction and smiling, only one discernible chin for me, clothes that don’t clash and no food particles on his face.
 Is that really so much to ask?

 Everyone else seems to have it “together.”
 We’ve tried… and that picture, even when beautifully lit and composed, never really looks like us.
 I’ve come to prefer the pictures that do.
 I’ve come to an honest place where I put who we are above what I assume others want to see.
-Crazy thing is: I’ll bet you a buck they are the same!
-Honestly, I think everyone is sick to death of having to act so perfect all the time.
-We’re dying to be our real selves.
+I’ll bet you a buck they are the same!
+Honestly, I think everyone we’re all tired of having to act so perfect all the time.
+We’re longing to be our real selves.

 Its going by fast.
 I like that photography stops the joy for a moment and lets me hold it.

 We all think to take out a camera while we’re on vacation…